Overview

 With a strong presence in the agricultural sector, Michael leverages specific provisions in the IRC to unlock substantial and rarely tapped tax benefits.
 His expertise includes various agricultural subcategories, including timber, livestock, fisheries, nurseries, and other businesses falling within the broad IRC definition of agriculture.

 Prior to joining Becker, Michael held partner positions at two AM Law 200 firms.
 His background also includes serving as general counsel to an SEC-registered investment advisory and fiduciary wealth management firm.
-With over a decade of experience in Big Law across Boston and Washington, D.C., Michael has also served as general counsel and chief compliance officer for a financial management firm.
+With over a decade of experience in Big Law across Boston, Florida and Washington, D.C., Michael has also served as general counsel and chief compliance officer for a financial management firm.
 His government experience includes roles as legal counsel for the U.S. House of Representatives and as Assistant Attorney General in Tallahassee, Florida.

 A frequent author and speaker, Michael often shares his insights on tax law, sports law, and other legal and business issues.
 As the father of three children, one severely disabled, Michael is an active philanthropist and children’s advocate.
 He serves on boards of directors and in other philanthropic capacities of organizations devoted to childhood welfare, combatting diseases afflicting children, and other causes relating to children’s health and well-being.